emre-ergun/mdbook-rust/src/app-notes/binding-types.md

 ```

-The reason is that `mut` we've just introduced appears in so-colled binding position.
+The reason is that `mut` we've just introduced appears in so-called binding position.

 ```rust
 fn foo_1(items: &[f32]) {